romainm/ebuddy/README.md

 -   add computed current balance on accounts
 -   search by anything (name, category, amount ("<1000 >30"))
 -   graph past data by search result
+-   ability to save search queries for graph so we can reuse it later on
+-   all categories graphed for the past n months/years (and save as reusable chart)
+-   net worth chart

 database links: